 - The SWAAG Treasurer will appoint a panel of judges composed of members of SWAAG.

-- Each student who wishes to enter a student competition must submit both a regular abstract on the SWAAG registration website and an extended abstract via email addressed to Dr. Amy Frazier (email@example.com), SWAAG Treasurer.
+- Each student who wishes to enter a student competition must submit both a regular abstract on the SWAAG registration website and an extended abstract via email addressed to Dr. Erik Prout, SWAAG Treasurer.
 You must copy your advisor in this email and acknowledge in the email body that “My advisor has reviewed this extended abstract and approves its submission for the student competition.”
 In the email, you must also list your advisor’s name and email address.
 The SWAAG Treasurer will then send your advisor a link to a form in which s/he assesses your project.
-This “Advisor’s Form” must be submitted by your advisor by 5:00 pm CST on 18 September 2017.
+This “Advisor’s Form” must be submitted by your advisor by 5:00 pm CT on 10 September 2018.
 The extended abstract cannot be more than 500 words in length.
 Extended abstracts need to indicate whether the entry is for the graduate or undergraduate competition and whether it is for the paper or poster competition.
-Both the regular and the extended abstracts are due by 5:00 pm CST on 18 September 2017.
+Both the regular and the extended abstracts are due by 5:00 pm CT on 10 September 2018.
 Late abstracts or advisor forms will not be eligible for the student competitions.
 Failure to abide by any of these guidelines will also disqualify you from the student competitions.

 - The SWAAG Treasurer will send all qualified extended abstracts to the judges.
 Each judge will have ten days to review the extended abstracts and convey his or her ranking of them to the SWAAG Treasurer.
 Ranking will be based on the following criteria: originality and significance of the research, strength of the problem statement and research objectives / hypotheses / questions; appropriateness of the methodological approach; quality of the results, discussion, and conclusions; depth of engagement with the literature; and clarity of the presentation.